 WHAT DOES MY LAWYER DO?

-In the Purchase and Sale Agreement, your lawyer will be looking primarily for clarity in the conditions inserted to protect you, the purchaser.
-Some purchases may be conditional upon a satisfactory property inspection and upon mortgage financing (even if you have a pre-approved mortgage – the lender may still want to appraise the house).
+In the Purchase and Sale Agreement, your lawyer will look primarily for clarity in the conditions inserted to protect you, the purchaser.
+Some purchases may be conditional upon a satisfactory property inspection and mortgage financing (even if you have a pre-approved mortgage – the lender may still want to appraise the house).

 If a condominium, your lawyer will request and examine the status certificate; see buying a condo for more information.

 Once the Agreement of Purchase and Sale has been signed in identical form by both the vendor and purchaser.
-Once the conditions have been met, your lawyer has a limited time to complete the legal work, such as searching title and preparing documents.
+Once the conditions have been met, your lawyer has a limited time to complete the legal work, such as searching for titles and preparing documents.

 Be sure you or your Realtor gives your lawyer a copy of the Agreement of Purchase and Sale along with any waivers, fulfillments and amendments as soon as possible.

 Your lawyer will arrange Title Insurance.
 (Great link explaining title insurance from the Financial Services Commission of Ontario) Title Insurance is not a substitute for a title search, which your lawyer must perform in any event.
-The purpose of Title Insurance is to give you insurance protection for title defects that your lawyer might have missed and for any other defect that would not typically be revealed by a title search, such as a survey problem or a technical violation of a zoning by-law.
+Title Insurance aims to give you insurance protection for title defects that your lawyer might have missed and for any other defect that would not typically be revealed by a title search, such as a survey problem or a technical violation of a zoning by-law.

 The most notorious of these disbursements, made unnecessary by Title Insurance, are the fees formerly charged by a municipality to write a letter confirming that it has no record of a zoning violation or a property standards violation on your property.

 Your lawyer will prepare the closing documents, including the transfer (deed) and the mortgage.
-In London, the deed and mortgage are created and registered in electronic rather than paper form.
-That means that the “closing” will occur in your lawyer’s office and not the Land Registry Office.
+In London, the deed and mortgage are created and registered electronically rather than on paper.
+That means the “closing” will occur in your lawyer’s office, not the Land Registry Office.

-The money and the keys are exchanged between the vendor’s and purchaser’s lawyers by courier, under an “escrow” agreement.
+The money and the keys are exchanged between the vendor’s and purchaser’s lawyers by courier under an “escrow” agreement.
 Your lawyer can give you the keys only after the electronic registrations are complete.
-The money is in the hands of the vendor’s lawyer – usually by mid-afternoon of the closing date.
+The money is in the hands of the vendor’s lawyer – usually by the mid-afternoon closing date.

 In a real estate purchase, the only “survey” that counts is one signed and sealed by an Ontario Land Surveyor.
 That shows the boundaries of your property, along with the location of the buildings, fences, and other physical features.
-If you have retained the surveyor and paid his professional fee, then you have a claim against the surveyor for any inaccuracy.
-An engineer’s sketch is not a survey, nor is a copy of the plan of subdivision.
+If you have retained the surveyor and paid his professional fee, you have a claim against the surveyor for any inaccuracy.
+An engineer’s sketch is not a survey nor a copy of the subdivision plan.

 Typically, the vendor’s only obligation is to give the purchaser a copy of any document in the vendor’s possession.
 Your Realtor should try to find out what is available before you sign the Purchase and Sale Agreement.
-You can then make an informed decision whether you want the additional expense of a new survey.
+You can then decide whether you want the additional expense of a new survey.

 For most new construction, relatively new resale houses, and most properties created by severance of an existing building – there is likely some survey document available that may give you helpful information if not complete legal protection.

 Many people will tell you that a survey is unnecessary because of Title Insurance.
 This is partly true – if you have Title Insurance, your mortgage lender will not insist on a survey.
-But bear in mind that you have a higher personal and legal interest in the property than your lender.
-It may benefit you to know exactly where the foundation and fences are related to the lot lines before buying the house, not after trouble arises.
+But remember that you have higher personal and legal interest in the property than your lender.
+Knowing exactly where the foundation and fences are related to the lot lines before buying the house may benefit you, not after trouble arises.

 Your best protection is a new survey prepared on your behalf by an Ontario Land Surveyor who reports to you and to whom you pay a professional fee.
 The lesser and cheaper protection is for the vendor to give you whatever survey they have, “updated” by an affidavit prepared by your lawyer.
-The vendor declares that the property has not changed since the date of the survey.
-You may find this sufficient in terms of conveying helpful information, although you may have no recourse if the information is not accurate.
+The vendor declares that the property has not changed since the survey date.
+You may find this sufficient in conveying helpful information, although you may have no recourse if the information is inaccurate.
 Or you may decide that since you have Title Insurance, you do not require any survey.

 Whether or not you wish to incur the expense of a new survey is your decision.